ajaygpb/ammistability/README.md

 ## Description

-Provides functions to compute various germination indices such as germinability, median germination time, mean germination time, mean germination rate, speed of germination, Timson’s index, germination value, coefficient of uniformity of germination, uncertainty of germination process, synchrony of germination etc. from germination count data.
-Includes functions for fitting cumulative seed germination curves using four-parameter hill function and computation of associated parameters.
-See the vignette for more, including full list of citations for the methods implemented.
+Computes various stability parameters from Additive Main Effects and Multiplicative Interaction (AMMI) analysis results such as Modified AMMI Stability Value (MASV), Sums of the Absolute Value of the Interaction Principal Component Scores (SIPC), Sum Across Environments of Genotype-Environment Interaction Modelled by AMMI (AMGE), Sum Across Environments of Absolute Value of Genotype-Environment Interaction Modelled by AMMI (AV\_(AMGE)), AMMI Stability Index (ASI), Modified ASI (MASI), AMMI Based Stability Parameter (ASTAB), Annicchiarico’s D Parameter (DA), Zhang’s D Parameter (DZ), Averages of the Squared Eigenvector Values (EV), Stability Measure Based on Fitted AMMI Model (FA), Absolute Value of the Relative Contribution of IPCs to the Interaction (Za).
+Further calculates the Simultaneous Selection Index for Yield and Stability from the computed stability parameters.
+See the vignette for complete list of citations for the methods implemented.

 ## Installation